centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 * [POST /items/{item}/quantity/{quantity}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item__quantity__quantity_), which allows you to add more items at once,
 * [POST /items/bundles/{item}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items_bundles__item_), which is used to add a flexible bundle to the selection.

 Remember, `item` specifies a product variant together with a specific size.
-Once an item is added to a selection, in the API reponse you will find a new **line ID**, under `selection.items.item.line`, e.g. `"line": "0416151f70083fe08677a929394a0351"`.
+Once an item is added to a selection, in the API response you will find a new **line ID**, under `selection.items.item.line`, e.g. `"line": "0416151f70083fe08677a929394a0351"`.
 A line ID defines a specific product variant in a specific size **for a specific selection/order**.
 This allows you to later remove the specific item from a selection using one of the API endpoints:
 * [POST /lines/{line}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_lines__line_)
 * [POST /lines/{line}/quantity/{quantity}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_lines__line__quantity__quantity_) to increase the quantity
 * [PUT /lines/{line}/quantity/{quantity}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/put_lines__line__quantity__quantity_) to set specific quantity